Disfranchisement after the Reconstruction era: Grandfather clause

 States also used grandfather clauses to enable illiterate whites who could not pass a literacy test to vote.
-It allowed a man to vote if his grandfather or father had voted prior to January 1, 1867; at that time, most African Americans had been slaves, while free people of color, even if property owners, and freedmen were ineligible to vote until 1870.
+It allowed a man to vote if his grandfather or father had voted before January 1, 1867; at that time, most African Americans had been slaves, while free people of color, even if property owners, and freedmen were ineligible to vote until 1870.

 Justice Benjamin Curtis' dissent in Dred Scott v.
 Sandford (1857) had noted that free people of color in numerous states had the right to vote at the time of the Articles of Confederation (as part of the argument about whether people of African descent could be citizens of the new United States):

 Of this, there can be no doubt.
 At the time of the ratification of the Articles of Confederation, all free native-born inhabitants of the States of New Hampshire, Massachusetts, New York, New Jersey, and North Carolina, though descended from African slaves, were not only citizens of those States, but much of them as had the other necessary qualifications possessed the franchise of electors, on equal terms with other citizens.

 North Carolina's constitutional amendment of 1900 exempted from the poll tax those men entitled to vote as of January 1, 1867, another type of use of a grandfather clause.
 Virginia also used a type of grandfather clause.

 In Guinn v.
 United States (1915), the Supreme Court invalidated the Oklahoma Constitution's "old soldier" and "grandfather clause" exemptions from literacy tests.
 In practice, these had disenfranchised blacks, as had occurred in numerous Southern states.
 This decision affected similar provisions in the constitutions of Alabama, Georgia, Louisiana, North Carolina, and Virginia election rules.
 Oklahoma and other states quickly reacted by passing laws that created other rules for voter registration that worked against blacks and minorities.
 Guinn was the first of many cases in which the NAACP filed a brief challenging discriminatory electoral rules.

 In Lane v.
 Wilson (1939), the Supreme Court invalidated an Oklahoma provision designed to disenfranchise blacks.
 It had replaced the clause struck down in Guinn.
 This clause permanently disenfranchised everyone qualified to vote who had not registered to vote in a twelve-day window between April 30 and May 11, 1916, except for those who had voted in 1914.
-While designed to be more resistant to challenges based on discrimination, as the law did not specifically mention race, the Court struck it down partially because it relied on the 1914 election, when voters had been discriminated against under the rule invalidated in Guinn.
+While designed to be more resistant to challenges based on discrimination, as the law did not specifically mention race, the Court struck it down partially because it relied on the 1914 election when voters had been discriminated against under the rule invalidated in Guinn.